spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/environment-setup/vmware-vsphere-airgap-instructions.md

 21. The output of the script contains credentials and values you will need when completing the installation with the Palette CLI.
 If you need to review this information in the future, invoke the script again.

 22. If you have used a release-specific installation OVA, skip this step.
-Otherwise, if you have use a generic installation OVA, use the following command to execute the Palette airgap installation binary.
+Otherwise, if you have used a generic installation OVA, use the following command to execute the Palette airgap installation binary.

     ```shell